 Osteosarcoma is a rare type of bone cancer that develops in growing bones, most commonly around the knee, including the femur or thigh bone.
 It is most common in people aged 10 to 25.
 It can induce swelling and tenderness in the affected area.

-A hernia occurs when an internal body part pushes through surrounding muscle or tissue wall.
-Inguinal hernias are the most common type of hernia.
-They occur in the groin area, where the intestines push through the lower abdomen, causing a fleshy bulge to develop.
-Pain may be felt around the affected region, including the inner thigh.
+Hernia occurs when an internal body part pushes through surrounding muscle or tissue wall.
+Inguinal hernias are the most common type of hernia, they occur in the groin area, where the intestines push through the lower abdomen, causing a fleshy bulge to develop, pain may be felt around the affected region, including the inner thigh.
 There may be no or very few other symptoms.

 Kidney stones are solid lumps that pass through the urinary tract.
 Kidney stones are where crystals build up to form a solid lump in the kidneys.
 When passed through the urinary tract they can cause significant discomfort, particularly with larger stones.
 It is possible to feel sharp pains in the inner thigh.

 Someone who is pregnant can develop pubis dysfunction, a condition that causes the pelvic bone to become unstable.
 This is caused by the ligaments supporting the pelvic bone becoming too relaxed and typically occurs during the second trimester.
 This can cause severe pain in the pelvis, which may be felt in surrounding regions, including the inner thigh.
 It can also restrict mobility and cause clicking or grinding noises when moving.

 Along with uterus cramps, a person may feel cramps, aches, or pains in other areas of their body near the uterus.
 These include the back, pelvis, and thighs.
 If a person has substantial pain in their lower abdomen and the surrounding area during menstruation, it may be worth consulting a doctor.